Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

 \subsection{Cancellation and nilpotence}

-In this section, we will discuss results of Elkasapy and Thom \cite{ET:lower,Elkasapy:lower} concerning the nilpotence degree $\nil(\omega)$ of a group word $\omega$, and its relation to the conjugate cancellation degree $\ccan_G(\omega)$ that we need.
+In this subsection, we will discuss results of Elkasapy and Thom \cite{ET:lower,Elkasapy:lower} concerning the nilpotence degree $\nil(\omega)$ of a group word $\omega$, and its relation to the conjugate cancellation degree $\ccan_G(\omega)$ that we need.